 “Brain Freeze” is the intense headache people often get when they eat ice cream, popsicles, milkshakes, frozen drinks and other really cold foods.
 It is a very sharp, stabbing pain in the forehead and most of us have experienced it at one time or another.

 Brain Freeze (sometimes called an “Ice Cream Headache”) is caused by the blood vessels above the roof of your mouth responding to prevent a loss of heat in your head and therefore protect your brain.
 The blood vessels in your head widen to let in more blood (more heat).
-This rapid swelling of the blood vessels, which contain sensitive nerves, is what causes the headache.
+This rapid swelling of the blood vessels, which contain sensitive nerves, is what causes a headache.

 At one time it was thought that this phenomenon happened only in hot weather, but in fact, it can happen in any temperature.
 It’s the temperature of the food that you are eating that causes the effect.